opentripplanner/OpenTripPlanner/docs/sandbox/Fares.md

 - `orca` (no parameters)
 - `off` (no parameters)

-The current list of `combinationStrategy` is:

-- `additive` - simply adds all sub-fares.

 ## Removed fare calculators

 The following calculators used to be part of the OTP codebase but since their maintainership